Liam Nash: Club career

 Nash began his career at local side Hullbridge Sports, before joining Isthmian League Premier Division side Billericay Town after impressing at a young age.
 Following his arrival, Nash began to struggle at Billericay and instead had loan spells at Great Wakering Rovers and Aveley.

 Following permanent spells at Great Wakering Rovers and Aveley, Nash joined Maldon & Tiptree, where he netted 36 goals in 47 appearances in all competitions in the 2016–17 campaign.
 He turned professional in July 2017 with Gillingham.
 After making ten appearances for them, he signed on loan for Leatherhead in November 2017.
 On 22 October 2018, Nash joined Concord Rangers on loan.

 In January 2019 he went on trial with Irish club Cork City.
 In February 2019 he signed for the club.
 His contract with the club was mutually terminated in April 2019.

 On 15 May 2019 Nash joined National League South side Hemel Hempstead Town.
 In January 2020 he moved to Dartford.

 On 29 June 2020, Nash joined Boca Gibraltar of the Gibraltar National League.

 In October 2020, he returned to England to join Isthmian League side Hornchurch.

+In February 2025, he joined National League South side Worthing.
+In May 2025, he signed for Isthmian League Premier Division side Billericay Town.